Venum Challenger 2.0 Headgear Review

 Just a few basics about the Challenger 2.0 Headgear before we start.
 The headgear comes as a one-size fits all, and secures with a two strap Velcro system behind the head.
 The headgear has a chin bar underneath and good cheek coverage, but no face bar.
 There is also an alternative version which has a Velcro chin strap instead.
-We would assume that most of this review will still apply, but we haven’t tried that version out, so if that’s what you’re interested in then take parts of the review with a pinch of salt.
+We would assume that most of this review will still apply, but we haven’t tried that version out.
+If that’s what you’re interested in then take parts of the review with a pinch of salt.

 Other than the word Venum written across the forehead, and the logo on the back, you can’t really see much else on the full-black version, however the other versions pick details out brilliantly, with spikes around the jaw, ears and seams of the headgear.

 Below you can find our Fight Gear Focus video giving you a close-up, visual look at this headgear.
 Make sure you check out the rest of the video series and Subscribe to our YouTube channel so you don’t miss any of our future videos.

 The outside of this headgear is lined with Venum’s ‘Skintex’ leather.
 It’s not really clear what exactly this means, but the label inside the headgear states that it’s a PU synthetic leather rather than a real leather.
 Despite this, it feels really top notch.
 It’s obviously not the same as real leather you would find on higher end gear from the likes of Cleto Reyes, but it instead has a really pleasant smooth texture.
 The internal fabric is good too.
 It’s comfortable enough that you don’t notice it and doesn’t seem to retain too much sweat.